kosli-dev/cli/docs.kosli.com/content/getting_started/part_2_environments.md

 environment quickstart was created
 ```

-You can verify that the Kosli environment was created:
+You can verify that the Kosli environment called *quickstart* was created:

 ```shell {.command}
 kosli environment ls